Pyreko/yt-community-post-archiver/README.md

 python3 archiver.py "https://www.youtube.com/@WatsonAmelia/community" -c "/home/me/my_cookies_file.txt"
 ```

 Note that I've personally found this much flakier and occasionally fails in certain situations.
+It should
+work fine if you just want to get a few posts though, and already have a cookie file for things like
+`ytarchive`.

 ### Use Firefox instead of Chrome as the driver